Meet Lamine Yamal, the 16-year-old Spain wonderkid lighting up Euro 2024

 Last year he lifted Spain’s first senior trophy in a decade beating Croatia in the final of the Nations League.

 For years, Spain have lacked excitement in attack.
 Now in Yamal and his partner in crime on the left-wing, Nico Williams, De la Fuente has built a terrifying duo for opposing full-backs to capture the imagination of fans throughout the tournament in Germany.
-A duo that is capable of dismantling any defence – and is well placed to hurt hosts Germany in rapid transitions on the counter in Friday’s quarter-final.
+A duo that is capable of dismantling any defence – and is well placed to hurt France in rapid transitions on the counter in Tuesday’s semi-final.

 Yamal will turn 17 years old on the eve of the final.
 He will hope to still be in the competition and celebrate with a gold medal to take back to Rocafonda.
 But no matter what happens, Spain’s teenage sensation has a bright future ahead of him, with his foot firmly rooted to the ground.